Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 With the help of the API Gateway design pattern, the API gateways can convert the protocol request from one type to other.
 Similarly, it can also offload the authentication/authorization responsibility of the microservice.

 So, once the client sends a request, these requests are passed to the API Gateway which acts as an entry point to forward the clients’ requests to the appropriate microservices.
 Then, with the help of the load balancer, the load of the request is handled and the request is sent to the respective services.
-Microservices use Service Discovery which acts as a guide to find the route of communication between each of them.
+Microservices use Service Discovery, which acts as a guide to find the communication route between them.
 Microservices then communicate with each other via a stateless server i.e. either by HTTP Request/Message Bus.

 ![https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/08/API-Gateway-Microservices-Design-Patterns-Edureka.png](https://d1jnx9ba8s6j9r.cloudfront.net/blog/wp-content/uploads/2019/08/API-Gateway-Microservices-Design-Patterns-Edureka.png)